mpdesantis/comp3005-a4q1/README.md

 ### Build with an IDE
 1. Direct your preferred IDE to this directory, and add the source files from the enclosed `src/` directory as build targets, and also add the external libraries in `lib/`.
 2. From within your IDE, you may execute the main method in the `Main` class to execute the program.
 3. Alternatively, you may compose an executable JAR file, specifying the `Main` class as containing the main method for your manifest.
-This JAR may be executed in your configured Java Virtual machine from within your file system, or through your IDE.
+This JAR may be executed in your configured Java Virtual Machine from within your file system, or through your IDE.
 __Note__: I have tested my code in the IntelliJ IDE for functionality.

 ### Build with `make`